AxtMueller/Windows-Kernel-Explorer/README.md

 # Cooperation
 #### EMAIL: AxtMueller#gmx.de (Replace # with @)
-1. Customization: Delete obvious characteristics of WKE and remove all of my personal information in WKE.
+1. Customization: Modify obvious characteristics of WKE and remove all of my personal information in WKE.
 2. Implant link: Place your link in WKE on the "About" page.
 3. Driver library: It contains most of main features of WKE.
 4. Driver source code: Full driver source code of WKE.